Abkhaz Autonomous Soviet Socialist Republic: Dissolution

-The advent of perestroika allowed the Abkhaz an outlet to express their dissatisfaction of their status within Georgia.
+In the 1980s, the advent of perestroika allowed the Abkhaz an outlet to express their dissatisfaction of their status within Georgia.
 In 1988 a letter, signed by leading Abkhazians, was forwarded to Mikhail Gorbachev and the Soviet leadership.
 It outlined the grievances the Abkhaz felt and argued that despite the concessions of 1978, autonomy had largely been ignored in the region.
 It concluded by asking for Abkhazia to be removed from the Georgian SSR, and it to be restored as a full Soviet republic, akin to the SSR Abkhazia.
 This was followed in March 1989 with the Lykhny Declaration, which was a document signed by some 37,000 people.
-This led to protests in Georgia, which culminated into a massive major anti-Soviet and pro-Georgian independence rally in Tbilisi on 9 April 1989, which was violently dispersed by Soviet Interior Ministry troops, resulting in the deaths of twenty, mostly young women, and the injury of hundreds of demonstrators.
+This led to protests in Georgia, which culminated into a major anti-Soviet and pro-Georgian independence rally in Tbilisi on 9 April 1989, which was violently dispersed by Soviet Interior Ministry troops, resulting in the deaths of twenty, mostly young women, and the injury of hundreds of demonstrators.
 The 9 April tragedy removed the last vestiges of credibility from the Soviet regime in Georgia and pushed many Georgians into radical opposition to the Soviet Union, and exacerbated ethnic tensions between Georgians and other groups, in particular the Abkhaz and Ossetians.
 Further riots in Sukhumi opposing the establishment of a branch of the Tbilisi State University exacerbated Abkhaz nationalism.

 Tensions remained high in Abkhazia and saw the Abkhaz totally disregard Georgian authority in the region.
-This was confirmed on 25 August 1990, when the Abkhaz Supreme Soviet passed a declaration, "On Abkhazia's State Sovereignty," which gave supremacy to Abkhaz laws over Georgian ones.
+This was confirmed on 25 August 1990, when the Abkhaz Supreme Soviet passed a declaration, "On Abkhazia's State Sovereignty", which gave supremacy to Abkhaz laws over Georgian ones.
 The Supreme Soviet also declared Abkhazia to be a full union republic within the Soviet Union.

-The victory of a nationalist coalition in October 1990 only further led to increased issues, as the newly elected Chairman of the Georgian Supreme Soviet, Zviad Gamsakhurdia, was outspoken in his desire to reduce the autonomy of the non-Georgian population in the country.
-By this point, however, Georgian authority had effectively ceased in Abkhazia: Abkhazia took part in the Soviet referendum on 17 March 1991, which the rest of Georgia boycotted, while the non-Georgian population of the region (along with South Ossetia, another autonomous region of Georgia), in turn boycotted the referendum on independence on 9 April 1991.
+The Georgian Supreme Soviet promptly annulled the declaration.
+Abkhazia took part in the Soviet referendum on the New Union Treaty on 17 March 1991, which the rest of Georgia boycotted, while the non-Georgian population of the region (along with South Ossetia, another autonomous region of Georgia), in turn boycotted the Georgian referendum on independence on 9 April 1991.

-A power-sharing deal was agreed upon in August 1991, dividing electoral districts by ethnicity, with the 1991 elections held under this format, though it did not last.
-However, with the breakdown of the Gamsakhurida government in Georgia, and efforts by Eduard Shevardnadze to delegitimize Gamsakhurdia by failing to honour agreements he signed, and Abkhaz desires to utilize the ongoing Georgian Civil War, it fell apart.
-Thus on 23 July 1992, the Abkhaz Supreme Soviet re-instated the 1925 constitution, which had called Abkhazia a sovereign state, albeit one in treaty union with Georgia.
-Georgia responded militarily on 14 August, starting a war that would last until September 1993, and further lead to the ongoing Abkhaz–Georgian conflict.
+A power-sharing deal was agreed upon in August 1991, dividing electoral districts by ethnicity, with the 1991 elections held under this format.
+The agreement granted the Abkhaz disproportionate representation in the Supreme Soviet, giving them the largest number of seats despite being a minority of the republic's population.
+However, the newly elected Supreme Soviet of Abkhazia became polarized along ethnic lines, and the arrangement proved short-lived.
+On 23 July 1992, the Abkhaz Supreme Soviet, without the consent of its Georgian deputies, reinstated the 1925 Abkhaz constitution, which had defined Abkhazia as a sovereign state, albeit one in treaty union with Georgia.
+The Georgian army entered Abkhazia in August 1992 to rescue captured Georgian officials and restore railway communications, but was met with fire from Abkhaz militias, leading Georgian forces to take Sukhumi and dissolve the regional parliament.
+The crisis would develop into a war that lasted until September 1993 and ultimately lead to the ongoing Abkhazia conflict.